Edward Olivares Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including Edward Olivares and his .781 slugging percentage over his past 10 games, battle starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.
+Edward Olivares -- hitting .344 in his past 10 games -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the mound, on September 12 at 4:40 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Blue Jays.
+He had two hits (going 2-for-4) in his most recent game against the Blue Jays.

 Edward Olivares Game Info & Props vs. the White Sox